ZCMI Cast Iron Front: History

 ZCMI was founded in October 1868, and is described as the first department store in the United States.
 Its flagship store for many decades was opened in downtown Salt Lake City on April 1, 1876.
-This 1876 building was designed by local architects William Folsom and Obed Taylor, and at first featured only the central portion of the façade, which was fashioned out of cast iron.
+This 1876 building was designed by local architects William H. Folsom and Obed Taylor, and at first featured only the central portion of the façade, which was fashioned out of cast iron.
 During two building expansions, occurring in 1880 and 1901, the façade was extended, the first time also in cast iron, the second time in stamped sheet metal.

 In May 1969, ZCMI's owner, the Church of Jesus Christ of Latter-day Saints (LDS Church), announced plans to develop a shopping mall to replace ZCMI's ageing downtown buildings.
 These plans called for maintaining the "spirit and semblance" of the historic façade, while demolishing the buildings behind it.
 This included either saving and restoring the façade, or fabricating a new one made to look like the original.
 The possibly of a replacement rather than restoration caused a furor in the community.

 The owners brought in local architect, Steven T. Baird, who determined there was enough historic fabric remaining that the façade could be restored rather than replaced; a process he would oversee.
 In October 1973, disassembly of the façade began.
 The pieces were inspected and multiple layers of paint removed.
 Since the northern section had been made of sheet metal, a cast iron replacement was created, which also afforded the opportunity to match it with the proportions of the other sections.
 The restoration also required that the first story of the façade be recast, as it had largely been obliterated when the front was modernized with larger windows.
 The façade was then reconstructed, in approximately its original location, on the face of the new ZCMI store at the ZCMI Center Mall, with the project completing in 1976.
 The façade's placement on a steel frame, slightly away from the mall structure, created a loggia.

 In October 2006, the church announced it would be tearing down the ZCMI Center Mall and replacing it with a new mixed-use development called City Creek Center.
 While City Creek Center was built, the façade was dismantled and stored.
 Following reconditioning by Historical Arts & Casting, Inc., it was reassembled from 2010 to 2011, and City Creek Center opened in March 2012.
 It is currently attached to the west face of Macy's department store, in the same general location as the original.